 Activity Scale: 3/5

 Accommodations: On Saturday evening, we will be staying at the Econolodge Inn & Suites in Pembroke.
 You must make your reservations for this tour.
+If you’re interested in driving to Whitney the day before the tour, I highly recommend East Gate Motel for your accommodations.
+A delicious dinner is only a walk away, at the Mad Musher, as well.

 Meet at 9:00 AM at the East Gate entrance to Algonquin Park.
 Participants looking to carpool with others may park their cars here for the day, free of charge.